learn-co-curriculum/react-flux-actions/README.md

 it to be sent to the stores.
 Here is where our action's `actionType` property becomes so important.
 Each Store in a Flux Application registers itself with the Dispatcher, providing a callback.
-Within that callback, each store specifies the `actionTypes` to which it repsonds.
+Within that callback, each store specifies the `actionTypes` to which it responds.
 We won't go into this in detail now, but the code is usually handled with a simple, efficient, switch statement.
 Something like this: